 The most important goal of the Committee is to facilitate the free information exchange on export activities, in which countries having fissile materials and associated technologies transfer such materials and technologies to non nuclear weapon states and to states that are not party of the Treaty.
 If such an export is realized, the Committee requests the supplier state to apply safeguards through the IAEA that the supplied materials and/or products are not used for nuclear tests and nuclear weapons.
 The Committee regularly reviews the compiled list of materials and equipment, the export of which requires the application of IAEA safeguards.

-The Western European Nuclear Regulators’ Association (WENRA) was established in 1999; currently it has 18 member states (which are member states of the European Union) and 10 observers.
+The Western European Nuclear Regulators’ Association (WENRA) was established in 1999; currently it has 18 member states, 12 observers and 2 associated members.
+(Participation of Russia (associated member) and Belarus (observer) in WENRA activities was suspended in April 2022.)
 Hungary has been taking part of the work of the WENRA since 2003.

 The goal of the Association is to harmonize the safety requirements for European nuclear power plants at least on the jointly established base line; accordingly, it published the reference levels for operating nuclear power plants in 2008.
 The member states undertake to adapt these provisions into their national nuclear safety regulations.